XR-Studios/xr-studios.github.io/docs/content/unreal.md

 !> Do **not** use the cameras from the XRCameras sublevel in your sequences.

 ### FBX Sequences
-To import an FBX Sequence into your scene, navigate to `File > Import into Level`

-!> The "Import" button in the Content Browser will not take you to the correct dialog
+To import an FBX Sequence into your scene, navigate to `File > Import into Level`.
+The "Import" button in the Content Browser ***will not*** take you to the correct dialog

 In the file menu popup, choose a location within the scene's folder for the imported sequence to reside.
 Once this is done, a dialogue with the FBX Scene Import Options should appear.
 Click Import.